OWRC/interpolants/sources/clipnship.md

 output: html_document
 ---

-ORMGP partners can gain access to the spatial layers we produce.
-Users specify a small, rectangular area, inside which a 3D block of the geologic data is provided.
+ORMGP partners and paid subscribers can download the spatial layers we produce and some data.
+To do this, users specify a small, rectangular area, inside which a 3D block of the geologic data is provided.
 The specified area must not exceed 18 square kilometre (the user will get a warning if the specified rectangular area exceedss this).
+Note: If users require a larger area, please contact ORMGP.

-The first part is the **clipping** function.
-This is where the user supplies the areal extent of their data request, and the return is all the data available within those extents.
+The first step in this process is the **clip** function.
+This is where the user supplies the areal extent of their data request.
+The return is the spatial layers and data available within the specified extent.

 ![https://desktop.arcgis.com/en/arcmap/latest/tools/analysis-toolbox/clip.htm](https://desktop.arcgis.com/en/arcmap/latest/tools/analysis-toolbox/GUID-6D3322A8-57EA-4D24-9FFE-2A9E7C6B29EC-web.png) \
 [*ArcMAP Clip function*](https://desktop.arcgis.com/en/arcmap/latest/tools/analysis-toolbox/clip.htm)